Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-java-client.md

 In Kafka, consumers subscribe to topics and handle messages that producers publish to those topics.
 You can instantiate a new consumer by first instantiating a Properties object and passing it properties (as above).

-Also, you need to add additional properties for Consumer for specifying a subscription and serializers are as follows.
+Add the following Consumer properties for specifying a subscription and serializers:

 ```java
 props.put("enable.auto.commit", "false");